tvuchova/micro-service/README.md

   microservice architectures.
 It manages both the collection and lookup of this data.
   For this examples we have multiple configurations ,which may run on multiple environments.

   <br><b>Zuul Server</b> is a gateway application that handles all the requests and does the dynamic routing of microservice applications.
-  The Zuul  Server is also known as Edge Server.

-  <br>For Example, /api/user is mapped to the user service and /api/products is mapped to the product service and Zuul Server
+For Example, /api/user is mapped to the user service and /api/products is mapped to the product service and Zuul Server
   dynamically    routes the requests to the respective backend application.( @EnableZuulProxy)